AionSystem/AIONSYSTEM/README.md

 ## Sheldon K. Salmon

-**Role:** AI Reliability Architect · AI Certainty Engineer · World Architect **Location:** Evans Mills, New York
+**Role:** Red-Team Frameworks Designer · Structural Integrity Analyst · AI Reliability Architect · World Architect **Location:** Evans Mills, New York
 **ORCID:** [0009-0005-8057-5115](https://orcid.org/0009-0005-8057-5115)

-*I map what happens inside AI generation as navigable space.
-I am the first person to do it.*

-The AION Constitutional Stack was built over twelve months — February 2025 to early 2026 — in focused isolation.
-No committee.
-One mind, one systematic build, one coherent stack.
-The result is a unified intellectual system with certainty infrastructure at its foundation, a brain architecture that maps AI cognition as interconnected spatial structure, and a constitutional layer — the Eight Laws of Robotics — that extends Asimov's Three Laws for the first time into complete sovereignty architecture.
+The AION Constitutional Stack was built over twelve months — February 2025 to early 2026 — in focused solo work.
+One systematic build, one coherent stack: certainty infrastructure at the foundation, a brain architecture mapping AI cognition as interconnected structure, and a constitutional layer — the Eight Laws — extending Asimov's Three Laws into a broader sovereignty architecture.

 The epistemic standard applied throughout: